-Sponsored by the Cupsaw Lake Athletic Association
+Sponsored by the Cupsaw Lake Athletic Association (Men’s AA)

-Our program is open to all Cupsaw Girls and Boys 4-6 years old
+Program open to all Cupsaw Girls and Boys 4-6 years old

-and teaches basic soccer and tee ball skills in a fun setting
+Basic soccer and tee ball skills

-10-week program/1 hour per session / $15 per child
+10-week program/1 hour each/program fee is $15

+CLAA Scholarships and the David Diamantopoulos Civic Recognition Award applications are now being accepted.
 Since 1984, the Men’s Athletic Association has awarded scholarships to graduating High School Seniors from within the Cupsaw Lake Community.

 These scholarships and award would not be possible without the efforts of the CLAA members and the generous support of the Cupsaw Lake Community.
 All graduating high school seniors whose families are members in good standing at Cupsaw Lake are eligible.

 Applications for 2019 are available!
 Download one now >